Rajan-Savaliya/Natous_sass_Project-1/README.md

 > use live-server and alt+l+o

-> if you want to add something
+> if you want to EDIT something

 > sass file all folder chage it